AlexanderStubMichelsen/MyPostgresApi/README.md

 5. Upload an existing `app.db` (if you migrated data) by using `az webapp ssh` or the Kudu console.
 Place the database at `/home/site/wwwroot/app.db`.

-The application exposes health checks at `/health` and `/health-ui`, and Prometheus metrics if you keep the existing monitoring setup.
+The application exposes health checks at `/health` and `/health-ui`.

 ## Observability endpoints

 * `GET /health` – machine-readable health check (includes SQLite health probe)
 * `GET /health-ui` – HealthChecks.UI dashboard (disabled in test environment)

-* `GET /metrics` – Prometheus/App.Metrics endpoint (requires authentication in production)
+Azure App Service surfaces platform metrics through Azure Monitor, so no additional Prometheus endpoint is exposed by this API.

 ## Resources